 She supposedly got her nickname for being a gossip and sticking her nose in other people’s business.

-Today Big Nose Kate’s Saloon is named as one of the best Old Western Bars in the United States.
+Today, Big Nose Kate’s Saloon is named as one of the best Old Western Bars in the United States.
+The food is pretty good and you can enjoy live music with your meal.

 Campbell & Hatch Billiards and Saloon